 How attentive we are to a language, how much we notice the finer details, greatly influences our learning.
 Many people aren't equipped to be naturally attentive, so they develop methods or find tools to help them cultivate attentiveness.

 The best way to learn a language faster

-We've even created a toolkit for you to learn a foreign language on your own, detailing various methods and tips.
+If you're an even more motivated self-teaching type, we've even created a toolkit for you to learn a foreign language on your own, detailing various methods and tips.
 If you pick the right tools, you can double your language learning speed.

 What is the hardest language to learn?

 Ok, so what if we assume a positive attitude on the part of the learner and a reasonable and growing attentiveness to the language, and even a method that cultivates the learner’s attentiveness, how much time would it take then?

 Because the time it takes to learn does not only depend on the learner.
 It also matters which language you're learning.
 FSI, the US Foreign Service Institute divides languages into groups of difficulty for speakers of English: